lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MetricTask.rst

 Each ``MetricTask`` class accepts specific type(s) of datasets and produces measurements for a specific metric or family of metrics.

 ``MetricTask`` is a `~lsst.pipe.base.PipelineTask` and can be executed as part of pipelines.
-In Gen 2, ``MetricTask`` can be run as a plugin to :lsst-task:`lsst.verify.gen2tasks.MetricsControllerTask`.

 .. _lsst.verify.tasks.MetricTask-api: